param108/profile/docs/architecture/twitterlike_deployment.md

 The workflow then calls `restart_twitter.sh` on the server.
 This command basically does

 ```
+download_new_image
 systemctl stop twitter
 sleep 5
 systemctl start twitter
 ```

+The first line just downloads the latest bundle from cicd.
-The first line just kills existing `twitter.sh` process and all children.
+The second line kills existing `twitter.sh` process and all children.
 `systemctl start twitter` runs `/usr/bin/twitter.sh -c start -g gh.txt`.
 The `twitter.sh` script is available in `/deployments/twitterlike` directory in this repo.

 ## Start command

-This command uses gh cli to download the latest `twitter.tgz` and untars it.
-After that it kills the current `twitter.sh` process and then runs
+It checks if /home/cicd/twitterlike_new is available and if so copies it over the current twitterlike directory. it kills the current `twitter.sh` process and then runs

 `yarn run start -p 9090`